-This facility is only about 5 years old, but has an industrial feel inside with hearths and barrels used as decor – we love it.
+This tasting room at the facility is only a few years old, but has an industrial as far as decor – we love it.

 The Maine Beer Company has several picnic tables outside if you prefer al fresco drinking (and they’re dog friendly!) plus board games like Connect Four and Jenga.
 It’s definitely a family-friendly spot too – kids are always welcome.

 I think this is one of the best breweries in Portland Maine because it has a little bit of everything!
 It’s a great spot to spend a full afternoon if you want to stay in one place.

 The taproom is totally self-guided and you can see where all the magic happens.
 I recommend getting there early – it does get packed (a good sign!) so you’ll want to plan accordingly.